brighambaker/soundBoard/README.md

 - Delete recordings.
 - Store recordings locally using SQLite.

+## Application Structure
+The main logic of the Soundboard App, including audio recording, playback, and database handling, is implemented in the `HomeScreen.js` file.
+- **`App.js`**: Sets up the application's root component
+- **`HomeScreen.js`**: Contains the core functionality of the Soundboard App, including interfaces for recording management, playback of pre-installed sounds, and interaction with the SQLite database.

 ## Dependencies
 This project relies on the following Expo and React Native libraries: